-York University’s Markham Centre Campus (MCC) will be the first University campus in Markham, allowing students to study in a state-of-the art campus setting.
-The first building will serve as a gateway to the new MCC, accommodating a wide range of undergraduate and graduate programs to meet the needs of York Region’s post-secondary community.
+York University’s Markham Campus will be the first University campus in Markham, allowing students to study in a state-of-the art campus setting.
+The first building will serve as a gateway to the new Markham Campus, accommodating a wide range of undergraduate and graduate programs to meet the needs of York Region’s post-secondary community.

-The building and site plan design derive from a series of architectural design principles, each of which supports and strengthens York President’s goals for the MCC project: accessibility, connectedness, impact, and excellence.
+The building and site plan design derive from a series of architectural design principles, each of which supports and strengthens York President’s goals for the Markham Campus project: accessibility, connectedness, impact, and excellence.

-As the first facility on campus, this building is one of connection, between the MCC and Markham, between formal and informal spaces; and between all members of the York community.
+As the first facility on campus, this building is one of connection, between the Markham Campus and Markham, between formal and informal spaces; and between all members of the York community.

 Designed as a five-storey podium with five storey tower, the building form accommodates student programs at grade level, supports a welcoming and highly accessible entry from Enterprise Boulevard, and maximizes access to sun and natural light.
 Cantilevers and curves animate the building form and create fluid, interactive spaces supporting teaching and research within a vertical campus.